rohan843/cybersecurity-notes/README.md

 > Encoding and encryption serve different purposes.
 Encoding uses a public conversion algorithm to enable systems that use different data representations to share information, for example, string data can be ASCII encoded or UTF-8 encoded, but neither of these qualifies as encrypted as these are well known string encodings.

 ## 8 CISSP Domains

+**Security Posture**: An organization's ability to manage its defence of critical assets and data, and react to change.